thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing entities which are related to specified originator up to specified level and in specified direction.

-In the example alias filters entities that have any relation from Asset ‘Street A’ up to relation level 2.
+In the example alias filters entities that have any relation from Asset ‘District A’ up to relation level 2.

 Let's learn how to add a Relations query alias and use it in a widget:
 1. Enter dashboard editing mode.